milliontech/todo-app/README.md

 # todo-app
-A simple android created by Apache Cordova and Vue.js
+A simple android app created by Apache Cordova and Vue.js

 ## Prepare the project